 - • The power to ban investment products, subject to a consultation process

-•The ability to directly contract with skilled persons where a 166 report is required
+- •The ability to directly contract with skilled persons such as legal or accounting firms where a section 166 report is required

-Now that you’re aware of the tools and the power at the FCA’s disposal, why would it need to use them?
+Now that you’re aware of the tools and the powers at the FCA’s disposal, why would it need to use them?

-• Concern about the quality of systems and controls
+• Concern about the quality of a firm’s systems and controls,

-• Failure by a firm to provide information to the FCA
+• Failure by a firm to provide information to the FCA, or

 • A need to develop a remedial action plan